 Duty of Care: Keys to Supporting Post-Pandemic Mobility

-The COVID-19 pandemic raised the importance of duty of care for organizations and heightened the focus on mobility support.
+The COVID-19 pandemic raised the importance of duty of care for organisations and heightened the focus on mobility support.
 In fact, 62% of respondents to SIRVA’s pulse survey, Spotlight on Duty of Care, indicated they now have more responsibility for duty of care.
 The pulse survey sheds light on pre-pandemic duty of care support, current support, and what mobility might look like in the foreseeable future.

 Supporting New Duty of Care Responsibilities